 Power quality has become an important issue to electricity consumers at all levels of consumption.
 This has especially been intensified by the common use of sensitive equipment and non-linear loads in both industrial and the domestic environs.
-In this article we look at some of the common terms typically associated with power quality.
+In this article we look at some of the common terms typically used when describing power quality problems.

 Contents